OGC

 When adding an OGC WMTS layer to your map, you can specify custom parameters to append to requests made to the WMTS.
 For example, if the service requires an access key, the key can be included as a custom parameter for all requests made to the WMTS.

-You can also add WMTS layers to Scene Viewer.
+You can also add WMTS layers to scenes in Scene Viewer.

 Use compatible basemaps with WMTS, WMS, and WFS layers